Approval of petitions is usually guided by precedent.

 Have a cumulative grade point average of 4.0 or higher.
 Students with a lower GPA will be considered on a case-by-case basis and must append a letter to their application that explains why an exception is justified.

-The student must obtain statements from both advisors indicating that he or she can complete the double major with the normal timeframe for earning a bachelor’s degree, with a reasonable course load, while maintaining his or her current GPA.
+The student must obtain statements from both advisors indicating that he or she can complete the double major within the normal timeframe for earning a bachelor’s degree, with a reasonable course load, while maintaining his or her current GPA.
 The second major should not delay the student’s graduation date.

 Apply on or before the Add Date of the term prior to the term in which he or she intends to graduate.
-The CoC will consider late applications only under exceptional circumstances; it will review late applications at its discretion on a case-by-case basis.2
+The CoC will consider late applications only under exceptional circumstances; it will review late applications at its discretion on a case-by-case basis.17

 To earn a double major, students must complete all the degree requirements of both majors.
 Students may combine any two majors of their choosing within the guidelines outlined in the Bulletin.